Drum Corps International: Adjudication

 DCI's Adjudication Manual is based on three broad categories, Visual, Music and Effect.
 Visual and Music categories are further subdivided into three analysis captions.
 If more than one adjudicator is utilized in any caption, their scores are averaged before being factored.
 All-age corps may request to be adjudicated using scoring sheets provided by DCA.
-Many All-age corps may compete exclusively at DCI sanctioned competitions prior to attending the DCA World Championships, which is traditionally hosted on or before Labor Day weekend.
+Before the creation of the DCI All-Age Class, any All-age corps were able to compete exclusively at DCI sanctioned competitions prior to attending the DCA World Championships, which was traditionally hosted on or before Labor Day weekend.

 Past champions

 Below is a list of past champions organized by class.
 DCI realigned its class structure in 1992, and again in 2008.
 DCI does not record or announce de facto champions.

+All-Age division champions

+All-Age Class divisions are based on ensemble size, and are similar to class alignments developed by Drum Corps Associates.
+As of October 2024, the All-Age divisions were as follows: